1SoftwareCompany/Sett1x/README.md

 Settix aims to externalize the application configuration.
 Usually in .NET projects the configuration is done in app/web.config with transformations.

 The problem arises when production configuration is needed which should not be part of the application repository because it is an OSS project for example.
-This is where Settix comes.
+This is where Sett1x comes.
 You can configure the application using the following structure and store these files in a separate repository:

 `ReferenceConfiguration.json`
 ```